anonymity88/nvwa/README.md

 ├── llvm-project
 ├── prompt                  # Prompt templates for each generation/mutation phase
-├── prompt                  # Utility scripts for preprocessing and experimentation └── specifications          # MLIR dialect operator specifications (organized by dialect and operator)
+├── prompt                  # Utility scripts for preprocessing and experimentation ├── specifications          # MLIR dialect operator specifications (organized by dialect and operator) └── requirements.txt        # The python environment for developers using this project.
 ```